computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

-**Shell--packaged-utilities** is an extension of [Shell](https://github.com/unixfoundation/shell) for utilities consisting of more than one file.
+**Shell.packaged-utilities** is an extension of [Shell](https://github.com/unixfoundation/shell) for utilities consisting of more than one file.

 ## [Locatefile](locatefile)